Ministers' money

-Ministers' money was a tax payable by householders in certain towns in Ireland to fund the local Church of Ireland minister.
+Ministers' money was a tax payable by householders in certain cities and towns in Ireland to fund the local Church of Ireland minister.
 It was introduced in 1665, modified in 1827, and abolished in 1857.
-The towns affected were Dublin, Cork, Limerick, Waterford, Drogheda, Kilkenny, Clonmel, and Kinsale.
+The cities and towns affected were Dublin, Cork, Limerick, Waterford, Drogheda, Kilkenny, Clonmel, and Kinsale.
 It was levied as a rate of up to one shilling in the pound (i.e. 5%) on the property's rateable value.
 The valuation, to a maximum of £60, was done by commissioners appointed by the Lord Lieutenant.
 Churchwardens appointed by the local minister collected ministers' money on the quarter days: Christmas, Lady Day, St John's Day, and Michaelmas.
+The 1689 Irish Parliament, which the Catholic James II summoned during the Williamite War, abolished minister's money; after James lost the war, William and Mary's 1695 Parliament annulled the 1689 one.
 A 1723 act provided that, in Dublin, the same valuation could be used both for ministers' money and for calculating cess, a separate local rate used for public works and poor relief.
 Thereafter, cess rates were often expressed in terms of pence per shilling of minister's money.